hmchen47/DataScience/ML/MLNN-Hinton/03-Backpropagation.md

   + automate the loop of designing features for a particular task and seeing ho well they work

 + Learning by perturbing weights
+  + Original idea
-  + randomly perturb one weight and see if it improves performance
+    + randomly perturb __one weight__ and see if it improves performance
     + save the change if performance improved
     + a form of reinforcement learning
     + Very inefficient:
-    + multiple forward passes on a representatives set of training cases just to change one weight
+      + multiple forward passes on a representative set of training cases just to change one weight
       + backpropagation much better
-    + large weight perturbations always make things worse when towards the end of learning weights required to have the right relative values
+    + large weight perturbations always make things __worse__ when towards the end of learning weights required to have the right relative values
+  + Alternative - slightly improved
-  + Improvement: randomly perturb all the weights in parallel and correlate the performance gain with the weight changes
+    + randomly perturb all the __weights in parallel__ and correlate the performance gain with the weight changes
     + not any better
     + required lots of trials on each training case
     + observe the effect of changing one weight through the noise created by the changes to other weights
+  + Better idea
-  + Better idea: randomly perturb the activities of the hidden units
+    + randomly perturb the __activities__ of the hidden units
-    + compute how to change the weights once a hidden activity to change on a given training case well known
+    + compute how to change the weights once the objective of a hidden activity on a given training case is   known
     + fewer activities than weights
     + backpropagation still wins by a factor of the number of neurons

 + The ideal behind backpropagation
   + Knowing what actions in the hidden units